 Start cooking the Smoked Boston Butt Recipe.

-- The grill temp should be at 250 F and we make sure it doesn’t get above 275 F. Put the charcoal below the steam pan and fill the steam pan halfway with water.
-Position the pork above the drip pan.
-The bottom air vents are half open.
-Immediately place the lid on the grill.
-Make sure that the top vent is half open and over the meat.
+- Make sure that the top vent is half open and over the meat.
 This smoked pulled pork technique draws the smoke up and over the meat and it also controls the temperature.

 - Maintain a constant temperature of 225 F to 250F and keep water in the steam pan.

 - Add wet hickory chunks (or your wet wood chunks) as needed for the first two hours of cooking.
-It’s important not to over smoke.
-Our hickory measures 2×2 inch chunks and we use 2 at a time.
+It's important not to over smoke.
+Our hickory measures 2x2 inch chunks and we use 2 at a time.

 - How long does it take to make a pork butt?
 Plan on smoking the meat for 10 to 11 hours with a constant temperature of 225 F to 250 F.